gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 This likely requires build time functionality introduced by the plugin development plugin from the previous story.

+## Story: Author of non-declarative plugin builds plugin that depends on declarative plugin

 ## Story: Plugin resolution is cached across the entire build

 Don't make the same request to plugins.gradle.org in a single build, reuse implementation classloaders.